Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Uncoupled Learning with Commitments

 \begin{theorem} Let $H \subseteq \mathcal{X}$ be the set $\{ x \in \mathcal{X} : \nabla_x [f_1 (x, r(x))] = 0\}$.
 Assume $H \neq \emptyset$, and that Assumptions~\ref{asm:uniqueness}--\ref{asm:tracking_error} are satisfied under the \awnn update (Algorithm~\ref{alg:hi_c}).
 Then the leader's strategy $x_n$ will converge to $H$ almost surely as $n \rightarrow \infty$. \end{theorem}

-This results follows immediately from~\citet[Theorem~5.2]{bhatnagar2012stochastic} by noting that the \awnn update in Equation~\ref{eqn:hi_c} is equivalent to the single measurement SPSA update (Equation~\ref{eqn:spsa}) save for the bounded, $o(1)$ error term $\eta^{i}_n$, which becomes negligible asymptotically (see~\citep[Chapter~2]{borkar2009stochastic}.
-Under stronger assumptions, we can show that $x_n$ converges to a differentiable Stackelberg solution.
+\textit{Proof sketch:} This result follows from~\citet[Theorem~5.2]{bhatnagar2012stochastic} by noting that the \awnn update in Equation~\ref{eqn:hi_c} is equivalent to the single measurement SPSA update (Equation~\ref{eqn:spsa}) save for the bounded, $o(1)$ error term $\eta^{i}_n$, which becomes negligible asymptotically (see~\cite[Chapter~2]{borkar2009stochastic}.
+This result shows that the \awnn update converges to a relatively small subset of $\mathcal{X}$ that, if they exist, contains the differential Stackelberg solutions.
+With further assumptions on $H$, we can show that $x_n$ converges to a DSS almost surely.

 \begin{corollary} Additionally, assume that $H$ consists only of isolated, asymptotically stable equilibria of the ODE $\dot{x}(t) = \nabla_x [f(x(t), r(x(t)))]$.
 Then, under the \awnn update, $x_n$ will converge to a differential Stackelberg solution of the game $(f_1, f_2)$ almost surely as $n \rightarrow \infty$. \end{corollary}